 If the wife realizes that there’s a much deeper trigger behind what’s bothering her husband, she can truly understand where he’s coming from and they can work on it.

 It’s not just about dialogue.
 It’s an opportunity to open up and share oneself.
-The dialogue is just the vehicle for enabling that.”
+The Imago dialogue script is just the vehicle for enabling that.”

 The couple as expert